 But that's not the point.

 This is an entirely different context.
 When you are a suspect in a crime, the police officer's job is very different.
-Their directive, their job is to gather any information, any evidence that may be helpful toward your prosecution.
-Consider carefully the words of the Miranda warning: "anything you say can and will be used against you in a court of law".
-Typically, when an officer first approaches one of our clients (before they have retained us), he actually has very little evidence linking our client to the crime.
+Their directive, their job, is to gather any information, any evidence that may be helpful toward your prosecution.
+Consider carefully the words of the Miranda Warning, "Anything you say can and will be used against you in a court of law."
+Typically, when an officer first approaches one of our clients (before they have retained us), they actually have very little evidence linking our client to the crime.
 Therefore, it is critical to the officer to get any kind of admission.

-Officers will use all sorts of strategies to secure a confession, such as "I already have the other side of the story, I just want to get your side of the story" or "you're not under arrest, and I don't intend to arrest you if you can just answer a few questions for me".
+Officers will use all sorts of strategies to secure a confession, such as "I already have the other side of the story, I just want to get your side of the story" or "You're not under arrest, and I don't intend to arrest you if you can just answer a few questions for me."
 By making the client feel comfortable in a situation that is otherwise nerve-racking, it disarms the client and creates an atmosphere that encourages conversation.
-Before the client is even aware of it, he has made material admissions that bolster a case that was otherwise thin to begin with, giving the prosecuting attorney sufficient information to charge and prosecute.
+Before the client is even aware of it, they have made material admissions that bolster a case that was otherwise thin to begin with, giving the prosecuting attorney sufficient information to charge and prosecute.